Tyrone Taylor Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Pirates have the 19th-ranked team ERA among all league pitching staffs (4.47).

-- The Pirates allow the fifth-fewest home runs in baseball (148 total, 1.1 per game).
+- Pirates pitchers combine to give up 148 home runs (1.1 per game), the fourth-fewest in baseball.

+- Jackson gets the start for the Pirates, his fourth of the season.
+He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.